GhumanNavneet/Azure-PostgreSQL-DMS-Lab/Module 2: Migrate PostgreSQL to Azure Database for PostgreSQL online using DMS.md

 In this tutorial, you learn how to:

-* Create an Azure storage account and initialize Azure Cloud Shell Azure CLI.
-* Create an **Azure Database for PostgreSQL** instance
-* Migrate the sample schema using pgdump utility.
-* Create an instance of the Azure Database Migration Service.
-* Create a migration project by using the Azure Database Migration Service.
-* Run the migration.
-* Monitor the migration.
+Exercise 1:  **Create an Azure storage account and initialize Azure Cloud Shell Azure CLI** Exercise 2:  **Create an Azure Database for PostgreSQL instance** Exercise 3:  **Connect to the PostgreSQL Database by using psql in Cloud Shell** Exercise 4:  **Migrate the sample schema using pgdump utility** Exercise 5:  **Create an instance of the Azure Database Migration Service** Exercise 6:  **Create a migration project by using the Azure Database Migration Service** Exercise 7:  **Run the migration**
+Exercise 8:  **Monitor the migration**

 **Important**

-For an optimal migration experience, Microsoft recommends creating an instance of the Azure Database Migration Service in the same Azure region as the target database.
+* For an optimal migration experience, Microsoft recommends creating an instance of the Azure Database Migration Service in the same Azure region as the target database.
 Moving data across regions or geographies can slow down the migration process and introduce errors.

+* Escape **Exercise 1** and **Exercise 2**, if you already did in Module 1.
+Use same credential for this Module.

-## 1.1:	Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.
+## Exercise 1:	Create an Azure storage account and initialize Azure Cloud Shell for Azure CLI.

 1.  **Navigate** to https://portal.azure.com and login (from the provided credentials).
 2.  **Enter** the **Username** which was displayed in the previous window and **click** on **Next**.<br/>